 Belgian UBO register

-By 30 September 2019, all Belgian legal entities must have registered their ultimate beneficial owners in the Belgian UBO register.
+Belgian legal entities are required to register their ultimate beneficial owners in the Belgian UBO register.

 In the international fight against money laundering and terrorist financing, the EU has introduced an obligation for companies, associations, foundations and trusts to identify and register their ultimate beneficial owner(s), the so-called UBO.
 Over the past year, the relevant EU Directives have been implemented in Belgian law, and an electronic UBO register has been set-up and is now fully operational.

 Although this obligation in principle relates to all Belgian entities, the UBO-administration has indicated that Belgian entities directly or indirectly 100% owned by (certain) listed companies are exempt from the obligation to register their UBO.

 Directors of non-compliant entities risk administrative fines up to EUR 50,000.
 Non-compliance may also be sanctioned by criminal fines.